fakhirali/notes/notes.md

 # My Notes
 _A place for my raw, authentic, and poorly written thoughts and ideas.
 The content is in order of recent to oldest._

 ---

+Started working on OpenVoiceChat again.
+What if OVC was as good or better than the commercial infra providers?
+What would happen?
+I imagine commoditization of the infra providers.
+There would be more infra providers and they would all have very low cost, they would try their best to differentiate themselves from each other on the basis of niche and business but not technology.
+Would I make any money?
+I would imagine myself making some money.
+I would imagine the money being substantial.
+I would understand that there would still be money left on the table if I was rent seeking, but that's not what I'm doing.
+I'll make more money from the next project and then the next.
+It's about moving things forward and not about squeezing each little penny off of whatever I build.

+---